bouteillerAlan/blurredwallpaper/README.md

 - Download via :
   - [the AUR (for arch linux users)](https://aur.archlinux.org/packages/plasma6-wallpapers-blurredwallpaper), thanks to [dr460nf1r3](https://github.com/dr460nf1r3)
   - [the AUR (git release)(for arch linux users)](https://aur.archlinux.org/packages/plasma6-wallpapers-blurredwallpaper-git)

+### Plasma <= 6.3
+- Download the `a2n.blur.plasma6.3` folder on the `3.6.0` release and extract it and place the folder into `~/.local/share/plasma/wallpapers/` next you need to rename it into `a2n.blur`
+- Install it via the wallpaper plugin ("get new plugin" button into Desktop Folder Settings) and choose the `a2n.blur.3.6.0.plasma6.3.tar.gz` file

 ### Plasma 5
 - Download via [the KDE store](https://www.pling.com/p/2017888/)